gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 to {{add-dtls-connection}} with a new Traffic DTLS Key Context.

-As soon as the new DTLS connection completes handshaking, and the Traffic and Restart DTLS Key Contextes have been derived, the traffic is moved from the old Traffic DTLS Key Context, then the procedure for closing the old DTLS connection is initiated, see {{remove-dtls-connection}}.
+As soon as the new DTLS connection completes handshaking, and the Traffic and Restart DTLS Key Contexts have been derived, the traffic is moved from the old Traffic DTLS Key Context, then the procedure for closing the old DTLS connection is initiated, see {{remove-dtls-connection}}.